 About the author:

 This book is a result of many years of seeking to know the Lord in a more intimate way.
 As the Word promises, when we draw near to Him, He truly does draw near to us.
 There is more about my journey in the book, as well as the things He has taught me.
-Even though it has never been a desire of mine to write a book, I HAVE felt compelled to put in writing those things which the Holy Spirit placed on my heart.
+Even though it had never been a desire of mine to write a book, I HAVE felt compelled to put in writing those things which the Holy Spirit placed on my heart.

 During my lifetime, the Lord has led me from place to place, and from church to church, wherever my husband's work has taken us.
 We have attended various denominational and non-denominational fellowships, and visited many others over the years.
-Those things of which I have written are not meant to single out any one particular church, or denomination, but the Church in general which spans all borders.
+Those things of which I have written are not meant to single out any one particular church, or denomination, but the church in general which spans all borders.
 There were times "between churches" when the Lord seemed to call me aside to be with Him.
 He used those times to instill in me ways in which He wanted me to know Him, rather than hearing only what others had to say "about Him."
 It was during those precious times with Him that I experienced the greatest spiritual growth.
 Then, when we would attend some church somewhere, it was with much sadness that I recognized the apathy of so many toward Him.
 Through those experiences He began to open my eyes to see and understand His heartbreak over those who name His Name but do not know Him.

 The enemy of man's soul does not want the message in CALLING FORTH THE REMNANT to be heard.
-The precious pastor of the last church we attended encouraged me to begin writing.
+The pastor of the last church we attended encouraged me to begin writing.
 I had told him that a lot of people would probably not agree with what I had to say, and he advised me to not let that stop me.
 One day I wrote him an e-mail, telling him I was about to become Satan's worst nightmare and that he would stop at nothing to keep my book from being written.
-Not long after that I became ill when I began to write, but not so much that I was unable to work at the computer.
+Not long after that, when I began to write, I became ill, but not so much that I was unable to work at the computer.
 The enemy tried to kill me when my blood had become infested with what I call "parasites from hell."
 But God prevailed with miracle after miracle and brought me back from the point of death.